Invitation to the Dance (album)

-Invitation to the Dance is the debut major label studio album by the American metal band 40 Below Summer.
+Invitation to the Dance is the second album by nu metal band 40 Below Summer.
 The album was released on October 16, 2001 via London-Sire Records.
+It is the band's first record to be put out on a major label.
 Two months after its release, the label went out of business, and the album was re-issued through Warner Music.